-The DriveControlSuite software of the 6th STOBER drive controller generation offers convenient functions for efficient project configuration and commissioning for synchronous operation of multi-axis systems or single-axis applications.
+The DriveControlSuite software of the 6th STOBER drive controller generation offers convenient functions for efficient project configuration and commissioning of drive controllers in single-axis and multi-axis applications.

-The Drive Based synchronous application package contained in the software provides universal solutions for drive-based motion control of SD6, SC6 and SI6 series single-axis and double-axis controllers using position, velocity and torque/force control types.
-The standard commands associated with these control types are categorized into two operating modes: command and motion block.
+The Drive Based application package contained in the software provides universal solutions for drive-based motion control using position, velocity and torque/force control types.
+The standard commands associated with these control types are categorized into three operating modes: command, motion block and velocity, torque/force.